meysamzi/richTextEditor/README.md

-a rich text editor whihc is used for finding the diffs
+a rich text editor which is used for finding the diffs